viols-code/ing-sw-2022-renne-resta-puccioni/README.md

 Otherwise, if you want to run a new CLI client you can use:
 `java -jar softeng-GC16.jar cli`

+## CLI configuration on windows
+* Download Winsows terminal (it supports all necessary unicode characters) https://docs.microsoft.com/en-us/windows/terminal/install
+* From WINDOWS 10/11, go to SETTINGS -> Date/Time and language administration -> Administration options -> Change system locale.
+Add the check to "use UTF-8 unicode for high language support"

 ## Tests coverage
 <img src="https://github.com/viols-code/ing-sw-2022-renne-resta-puccioni/blob/master/deliverables/Coverage/Controller.png"/>